Australian Rules Football

 - They can pass the ball by kicking or handballing it (i.e. tapping it away with the side of the fist, in a manner similar to a volleyball serve), but aren't allowed to throw it.

 - Players are allowed to tackle whoever has the ball.
 Once tackled, the player in possession of the ball must dispose of it by kicking or handballing, or be penalised for "holding the ball".
-However, tackling another player not in possession of the ball incurs a penalty for "holding the man", blocking, shepherding, or otherwise obstructing other players within five metres of the ball is perfectly OK.
+Just to confuse you, while tackling another player not in possession of the ball incurs a penalty for "holding the man", blocking, shepherding, or otherwise obstructing other players within five metres of the ball is perfectly OK.

 - Catching a ball that has been kicked over a distance of fifteen metres or more without bouncing is called a "mark", and automatically earns a free kick.
-Free kicks are also awarded as penalties; within the 50-metre line, marks and penalties earn a free shot at goal.
+Free kicks are also awarded as penalties.

 - Scoring: a goal is scored when the ball is kicked between the two central posts by the attacking team, without being touched by another player or hitting the post — this is worth six points.
 A behind is scored if the ball goes between the central and outer post, or hits a player or goal post on the way through, and is worth one point.
 Hitting the outer posts is worth no points.
 There is no restriction on how high the ball can go between the posts.